COALAIP/specs/data-structure/README.md

         { "/": "<hash pointing to COALA IP's context>" }
     ],
     "@type": "CreativeWork",
-    "name": "Lord of the Rings",
+    "name": "Lord of the Rings"
-    "author": { "/": "<hash pointing to a Person or Organization object>" }
 }

 // Digital Manifestation